Coordinate Systems and Transforms in Space Physics: Terms, Definitions, Implementations, and Recommendations for Reproducibility: Acknowledgments

 \section{Acknowledgments}

 This work was supported by NASA Grant 80NSSC24K0199.
-We thank Fernando Carcaboso Morales, Scott Turner, Lan Jian, Rita Johnson, Leonard Garcia, Tami Kovalick, Boris Semenov, and Nathaniel Bachman for feedback on the manuscript or additional background information, and Jim Lewis for addressing questions about \texttt{PySPEDAS}.
+We thank Fernando Carcaboso Morales, Lan Jian, Rita Johnson, Leonard Garcia, Tami Kovalick, Boris Semenov, Jon Niehof, Steve Morely, Edmund Henley, and Nathaniel Bachman for feedback on the manuscript or additional background information, and Jim Lewis for addressing questions about PySPEDAS.
+We also thank the reviewers, who include an anonymous reviewer and M. Hapgood, who provided extensive feedback and suggestions that have improved this manuscript.